- February 26 - February 28, 2016

 The annual ABAC Dialogue with Leaders is another key element of ABAC's work that takes the discussions, projects and initiatives and elevates them into direct discussion with APEC Leaders.
 ABAC's annual report provides the starting point for discussions in the Leaders' Dialogue with ABAC, but the Leaders' own questions and areas of interest steer these conversations into a wide range of areas of economic and trade policy, where the views from the Business Advisory Council members provide valuable context for the Leaders' own thinking on these issues, and vice versa.

 ABAC Members also regularly attend APEC ministerial-level meetings to ensure that there is a significant and substantive interaction with the private sector.
 Meetings of Ministers of Trade, Ministers of Finance, SME Ministers, Energy Ministers and Transport Ministers regularly include interactions with the ABAC and other regional business executives.
 As part of this interaction, ABAC issues a letter to each Ministerial meeting outlining key private sector recommendations.

 ABAC is comprised of up to three businesspersons from each APEC member economy who are appointed to serve on the Council by the Leaders of their respective economies.
 ABAC Members represent a range of business sectors, including small and medium enterprises.
 A current list of ABAC Members can be seen here.

 Under the leadership of President Obama, the U.S. government has appointed Bart Peterson,

-Senior Vice President, Corporate Affairs and Communications at Eli Lilly and Company, Edward J. Rapp, Group President at Caterpillar Inc. and Peggy Johnson, Executive Vice President, Business Development, Microsoft (see their biographies here).
+Senior Vice President, Corporate Affairs and Communications at Eli Lilly and Company, Richard Cantor, Chief Risk Officer, Moody's Corporation and Peggy Johnson, Executive Vice President, Business Development, Microsoft (see their biographies here).